dropbox/changes/README.rst

 Changes is a dashboard to view information about your code.
 Specifically, it focuses on aggregating quality metrics and history, such as results from a build server.

+.. note:: Changes is under extremely active and rapid development, and you probably shouldn't use it unless you like broken software.

 Supported build platforms include:

 - `Koality <http://koalitycode.com>`_